 - Membership is by audition only.
 New members, only, must audition with the Conductor.

 - Each member must belong to her/his school district band or orchestra if one is available (see Participation Policy).

 - Musicians are eligible to belong to CYS through age 19.

 - CYS members are required to participate in and sell tickets for the annual fundraiser.

 - Parents of all musicians are expected to contribute volunteer time to fundraisers or program.

-> - Each member must agree to abide by the Attendance Policy.
+- Each member must agree to abide by the Attendance Policy and Behavior Policy.
 Members will be in their seats, warmed up, and ready to play, ten minutes before each rehearsal begins.

->

-> TUITION & SCHOLARSHIPS
+TUITION & SCHOLARSHIPS

 The non-refundable tuition for participation in CYS is $560 for the year.
 There is a $20 discount if you pay using cash/check ($540).
 CYS has half tuition scholarships available for members with demonstrated financial need.
 Application forms are available from the CYSA office.